sunesimonsen/unexpected-presentation/content/presentation.md

 ## Context is important

-Note: The context of an error is really important, you don't want to get an error just stating that true was not equal false.
+Note: One important theme of Unexpected is to show as much relevant information as possible.

 ---